An annuity is an insurance product that can help you save for retirement or pay expenses in retirement.

 How do I take money out of an annuity?

-You can withdraw money from a deferred annuity, but you may have to pay surrender charges and, if you're under age 59½, the IRS can impose a 10% penalty tax.
+You can withdraw money from a variable annuity, but you may have to pay surrender charges and, if you're under age 59½, the IRS can impose a 10% penalty tax.

 With an income annuity, you receive periodic payments (usually monthly) but otherwise have no access to the money you used to buy the annuity.
 You can't make withdrawals.